Technigo/project-express-api/README.md

 5. Created error message if the data entered to the end point wasn't a match.
 Implemented this using if statement in my endpoints.
 6. I ended up creating two endpoints, one which returns the whole array of data with four queries (author, title, language and average rating) and also an endpoint that returns a single result using the id.
 Each array element has a bookID.
 If I was to create a frontend I could create a search field where the user can enter an author, title, language or average rating and they will get a specific response or maybe different buttons that filter on language.
 This is still something I would need to consider.
-7. Added the documentation to the "homepage" of the api url where the person using the api can understand better how to use the different endpoints.
+7. Added the documentation to it's own path so when someone is using the API they can understand better how to use the different endpoints.
 8. Finally I deployed server.js to heroku.com which was super fun and easy!

 ## Check out my deployed API 💥
+https://books-deployment.herokuapp.com/

 This url will take you to the documentation.
-After that it's just a case of choosing which endpoint you want to use! https://books-deployment.herokuapp.com/
+After that it's just a case of choosing which endpoint you want to use! https://books-deployment.herokuapp.com/documentation